dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 I could have not stated it better than Malkhaz Geldiashvili who inspired me to write this post, quoting his YouTube video transcript:

-*"So the two issues that I come across with this: The first one is, I always have one person tell me, '**That's too much**.
+*“So the two issues that I come across with this: The first one is, I always have one person tell me, ‘**That’s too much**.
 Why are you straining yourself, dude?
-Like that's way too much.'
-And they say something like, 'I read a couple of books every year, and I'm fine with that.'
-And that's OK.
-I'm not going to criticize that, but that's what I do when I play tennis for example.
-So I play tennis a couple of times a month, but I would never go up to a professional tennis player, who's passionate about what he does, and tell him, 'Dude, why are you straining yourself?
+Like that’s way too much.’
+And they say something like, ‘I read a couple of books every year, and I’m fine with that.’
+And that’s OK.
+I’m not going to criticize that, but that’s what I do when I play tennis for example.
+So I play tennis a couple of times a month, but I would never go up to a professional tennis player, who’s passionate about what he does, and tell him, ‘Dude, why are you straining yourself?
 You know, just relax.
-You don't have to practice that much.'
-You know, it's the exact same thing.
-And reading is something that I'm most passionate about because, it has really transformed my life.
-With every book that I read, I become happier, I become financially stronger, physically stronger, emotionally stronger.
-And the second issue that I come across with sometimes is this whole thing of, I call it '**pseudo-aristocrat problem**.'
-Basically a person that read a bunch of Mark Twain back in the day or whatever, and he tells you, 'You know, if you don't read a book, then it doesn't count.'
-And I have done both.
-I've read many books and I've listened to many books, and I can tell you there is pretty much no real difference in doing either one.
-And you have **nothing to be ashamed of**."*
+You don’t have to practice that much.’
+You know, it’s the exact same thing. … I’ve read many books and I’ve listened to many books, and I can tell you there is pretty much no real difference in doing either one.
+And you have **nothing to be ashamed of**.”*

 # Additional resources